[object Object]

 Cons:

-• The course’s content is somewhat limited and focused on the beginner level.
+• The course’s content is mostly focused on the beginner level

 • Certification: Yes